asbhat/asbhat.github.io/riceballdb/about/terms.md

 ---
 layout: riceballdb
-title: RiceballDb Terms of Service
+title: RiceballDb Terms of Use
 description: What you agree to by using the application
 ---